left-curve

 This tour has you traveling in a private 4×4 jeep designed to handle Nepal’s rough roads.
 For about USD 160, the journey from Kathmandu to Dhunche is direct, comfortable, and safe.
 For another USD 20 or so, you can take the extra journey from Dhunche to Syabrubesi (the next town down the valley).
 You can decide when to depart.

-With the Syabrubesi add-on, the entire journey is about 122 km in distance.
-Without the add-on, the trip is 110 km to Dhunche.
+With the Syabrubesi add-on, the entire journey is about 122 km.
+Without the add-on, the trip to Dhunche is 110 km.
 In real terms:

 • Add-On: USD 20 (Dhunche to Syabrubesi extension)

-• Time: 6–7 hours to Dhunche; +1–2 hours if driving on to Syabrubesi
+• Length: 6–7 hours to Dhunche; +1–2 hours if driving on to Syabrubesi

-• Capacity: 6 comfy seats – lots of room to share the ride and split the cost with your trekking pals.
+• Size: Up to 6 passengers comfortably – lots of room to share the ride and split the cost with your trekking pals.

 Kathmandu to Dhunche Route